Lint in locs is unavoidable…it doesn’t mean you did something wrong. But there are some things you can do differently. Here are a few…

 3. A Good Shampoo Comb – If you have only a small amount of lint, just using a shampoo comb made especially for dreadlock maintenance when you manicure your dreads can help to remove the fuzz without thinning out your locs.
 I prefer using the tip of a rat tail comb for this method.
 And if the lint is trapped at the very tip of the loc, I’ll gently coax it out and and tightly recoil the tip with the comb.

 4. Trusty Pair of Tweezers – If even more extensive loc surgery is needed, using tweezers to grab and remove the lint is another option.
-However, manually plucking out lint can be very time consuming, as well as, damage the integrity of the loc so use this technique sparingly.
-It’s a good idea to try the other methods first and then resort to removing those pesky pieces that linger.
+However, manually plucking out lint can be very time consuming, as well as, damage the integrity of the loc if you’re not careful.
+So I wouldn’t recommend this technique if patience isn’t one of your virtues;) It’s a good idea to try the other methods first (like the ACV rinse) and then use this method to remove the pesky pieces that linger.
 Make sure that you work slowly, so as not to damage your locs.
 You may even want to enlist the help of a friend if the lint is in a hard-to-reach (or hard to see) spot.

 You can also use a needle to coax out stubborn lint that’s embedded in your locs.
 If you have a lot of embedded lint (is it waxy with a grayish tinge?) then that’s a strong indicator that you’re using too much hair product and suffering from a serious case of product build up.
 Time for an ACV rinse (see above) and a clarifying shampoo.